The World Is Not Enough poster

 The inciting incident occurs at 15 minutes when Sir Robert King is assassinated by the booby-trapped money in MI6 headquarters, making it personal for M and setting the mission in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Bond commits to protecting Elektra King and investigating her father's murder, entering the world of oil pipelines and former Soviet states., moving from reaction to action.
+This illustrates the protagonist's commitment to Bond commits to protecting Elektra King and investigating her father's murder, entering the world of oil pipelines and former Soviet states., moving from reaction to action.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, Bond is captured and tortured by Elektra, who reveals she's the mastermind.
 Bond's trust is shattered—the woman he was protecting is the true villain.
 M is also captured., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.